MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ### Target profile

-The currently selected target profile (set using qsharp.init() in Python, and the status bar icon in VS Code) influences how the circuit is synthesized.
+You can select `Unrestricted` or `QIR Base Profile` as the target profile for the circuit synthesis.
+The currently selected target profile influences how the circuit is synthesized.
+When the target profile is set to `Unrestricted`, the circuit synthesis is based on the actual quantum operations in the Q# program.
+When the target profile is set to `QIR Base Profile`, the circuit synthesis is based on the quantum operations that would be run on hardware if the program is submitted to Azure Quantum with this target profile.

+> [!NOTE]
+> - To select target profile in VS Code, go to **View -> Command Palette** and write **Q#: Set the Azure Quantum QIR target profile**.
+You can select `Unrestricted` or `QIR Base Profile` from the dropdown list.
+>
+> - To select target profile in Python, write `qsharp.init(target_profile=qsharp.TargetProfile.Unrestricted)` or `qsharp.init(target_profile=qsharp.TargetProfile.Base)`.

 Specifically, gate decompositions are applied that would make the resulting circuit compatible with the capabilities of the target hardware.
-These are the same decompositions that would get applied during code (QIR) generation and submission to Azure Quantum.
+These are the same decompositions that would get applied during code generation and submission to Azure Quantum.

 1. For example, consider the following Q# program that measures a qubit and an array of qubits.